 By distributing food vouchers, families are able to make food choices and spend their vouchers at local markets.
 Income can then be spent on other essential needs rather than food.
 Local vendors whose incomes are improved by this program also receive training in efficient business practices.

 This is being done in partnership with World Renew, as members of Canadian Foodgrains Bank.
 Food assistance funds are being matched 4:1 with the support of the Canadian government.

 Respond with us!

-As Christians, we are called to respond to respond to the world’s pain and despair.
-Please join with us in supporting relief efforts for Rohingya refugees and continue to pray for an end to the violence and appalling human rights abuses taking place in Myanmar.
+Please support Rohingya refugees and continue to pray for an end to the violence and human rights abuses taking place in Myanmar.

 You can make a donation to PWS&D through your church, by mailing a cheque to the office, donating online or calling 1-800-619-7301 x 291.
 Please mark all donations “Rohingya crisis.”